cimug-org/CIMTool-Builders-Library/shipped-builders/puml-t2b/builder.md

 The **[puml-t2b.xsl](puml-t2b.xsl)** builder produces a [PlantUML](https://plantuml.com) class diagram representing the profile (for an RDFS schema) that this builder is executed for.
 The layout of the diagram is top-to-bottom (i.e. t2b).

+The following is an example of a generated PlantUML class diagram:

 ![image](sample-puml-t2b.png)

 ## XSLT Version